– World Management –

 Marc Minkowski is also in high demand on the concert platform in standard and modern symphonic repertoire, conducting orchestras such as DSO Berlin, Staatskapelle Dresden, Berlin Philharmonic, Salzburg Mozarteum Orchestra, Vienna Philharmonic, Vienna Symphony Orchestra, Bamberger Symphoniker, Mahler Chamber Orchestra, the Symphony Orchestra of the Gran Teatre del Liceu, BBCSO, City of Birmingham SO, Kanazawa Orchestra, Tokyo Metropolitan Symphony Orchestra, Cleveland Orchestra, Los Angeles Philharmonic, the SWR Symphonieorchester Stuttgart, Swedish Radio Orchestra, Finnish Radio Orchestra, the Basel Chamber Orchestra, Chamber Orchestra of Europe, Orchestre National du Capitole de Toulouse, Mariinsky Orchestra among others.
 His vast repertoire ranges from Rameau to Adams, and his recorded oeuvre includes all of the Schubert symphonies and Haydn’s London symphonies, Mozart’s 40th and 41st Symphonies, and Berlioz’s Symphonie Fantastique to mention just a few highlights.
 A pioneer in combining equestrian art with classical music, he has also worked with Bartabas to create several shows.

 In his 2021/22 season, main projects include The Tales of Hoffmann in Valencia, The Da Ponte Trilogy in Barcelona (Liceu) and Bordeaux National Opera, Platée at Paris National Opera and Robert le diable in Bordeaux.
-In concert, he conducts the Spanish National Orchestra, the SWR Stuttgart, the Russian National Youth Symphony Orchestra, the Kanazawa Ensemble, the Tours Symphony Orchestra.
+In concert, he conducts the Spanish National Orchestra, the SWR Stuttgart, the Russian National Youth Symphony Orchestra, the Kanazawa Ensemble and the Tours Symphony Orchestra.